shahwaiz-kareem/Netcico/README.md

-**Nitcico || The treasure of information**
+**Netcico || The treasure of information**
 ========================================

-Nitcico is a cutting-edge platform for sharing biographies and articles, built with modern technologies to deliver a seamless user experience.
+Netcico is a cutting-edge platform for sharing biographies and articles, built with modern technologies to deliver a seamless user experience.

 **Key Features**
 ---------------